-It is important that advice given in respect of trees is correct and from reliable professionals.
-If you need specialist arboricultural services, it may help to understand the difference between arboricultural consultants and contractors.
+Advice given in respect of trees must be correct and from reliable professionals.
+If you need specialist arboricultural services, it may help to understand the difference between Arboricultural Consultants and Arboricultural Contractors.

-A competent arboricultural consultant is a tree professional who through relevant education, training and experience has gained recognised qualifications and expertise in providing management advice about trees - particularly trees in landscape and amenity features, in gardens and parks or other populated settings where they are for the enjoyment and benefit of the public.
+An Arboricultural Consultant is a tree professional who through relevant education, training and experience has gained recognised qualifications and expertise in providing management advice about trees - particularly trees in landscape and amenity features, in gardens and parks or other populated settings where they are for the enjoyment and benefit of the public.

-Specific subjects on which arboricultural consultants will commonly advise include tree health, assessing trees for hazard and where appropriate specifying remedial work.
+Specific subjects on which arboricultural consultants will commonly advise include tree health, assessing trees for hazards and where appropriate specifying remedial work.

 Arboricultural consultants can assist law firms, insurance companies, utilities, land developers, local authorities, landscape planners and architects, homeowners, individuals and organisations requiring authoritative knowledge and perspective on trees.

-Managers and foremen will often have additional craft level qualifications in arboriculture, such as the ISA (International Society of Arboriculture) Certified Arborist, or higher technical certificates or diplomas.
+The Contractor may also have additional craft-level qualifications in arboriculture, such as the ISA (International Society of Arboriculture) Certified Arborist, or higher technical certificates or diplomas.

-Services typically provided by a tree work contractor are tree maintenance including pruning, shaping, reducing, bracing or fertilising operations, tree felling and dismantling and removal of dangerous trees or trees in confined spaces, stump removal, high hedge cutting, pest and disease identification and control, tree planting and transplanting.
+Services typically provided by a Contractor are tree maintenance including pruning, shaping, reducing, bracing or fertilising operations, tree felling and dismantling and removal of dangerous trees or trees in confined spaces, stump removal, high hedge cutting, pest and disease identification and control, tree planting and transplanting.

 Contractors will use specialist safety equipment and risk management procedures to protect you, your property and themselves.
-It is essential that contractors hold adequate public and employer’s liability insurance.
+It is essential that these contractors hold adequate public and employer liability insurance.

 Contractors may provide free estimates and also some preliminary advice.